Introducing Eugene Snyman, our South African based SQL Specialist for DataShed.

 “I derive great satisfaction from tackling a big problem, unraveling it, and delivering a good result, so this role will be perfect for me.”

-Eugene is a social being but working from home during the COVID-19 pandemic was a surprisingly positive experience.
+Although Eugene is a social being who enjoys the banter with Onesimo Lande, Data Management Consultant, and other colleagues in the Johannesburg office, working from home during the COVID-19 pandemic was a surprisingly positive experience.
 His beloved fur babies have kept him company at home: Pepper and Monty, two young black Scotties adopted through Scottish Terrier Rescue South Africa.

 “2020 was a weird year in terms of work environment.
 The 2019 maxgeo conference was fantastic because we got to meet colleagues from all the other international offices, but we couldn’t do that in 2020.